fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ^^^^^^^^^^^^^^^^

-This trap occurs when we fail to consider the full picture surrounding a particular social context when abstracting a social problem, and implementing an algorithm in which the outcome involves enforcing decisions that will impact a person or group of people.
+This trap occurs when we fail to consider the full picture surrounding a particular social context when abstracting a social problem.
+Elements involved include but are not limited to: the social landscape that is being studied, characteristics of individuals or circumstances of the chosen situation, third parties involved along with their circumstances, and the task that is being set out to abstract (i.e. calculating a risk score, choosing between a pool of candidates, selecting an appropriate treatment, etc).

 The authors define three main frames: